-Students should have achieved at least a grade 6 in GCSE Separate Science Chemistry or a grade 7 in Combined Science.
-At least a grade 5 in Mathematics is also required, preferably in the Higher Tier paper at GCSE.
+Students should have achieved at least a Ggrade 6 in GCSE Separate Science Chemistry or a Ggrade 7 in Combined Science.
+At least a Grade 5 in Mathematics is also required, preferably in the Higher Tier paper at GCSE.

 The course is built around six teaching units.
 These are: